PPBDS/tutorial.helpers/vignettes/books.Rmd

 #> [1] 1234 3513   59
 ````

 * It is unclear how to create `x` in your tutorial.
-You could have an Exercise in which the students create `x` themselves.
+You could have a code exercise in which the students create `x` themselves.
 But that is annoying because it doesn't really teach students anything.
 It is too close to busy work.
-Moreover, `x` won't exist for the next question, requiring the use of `parse_number()`.
-You will need to create `x` yourself, either in the global setup chunk or in a setup chunk for this Exercise.
+Moreover, `x` won't exist for the next question, which requires the use of `parse_number()`.
+You will need to create `x` yourself, either in the global setup chunk or in a setup chunk for this exercise.
 The global setup approach is preferred, but does not work if there are multiple different `x` objects used in this chapter.

-* I recommend just including the "busy work" in the Exercise code chunk when writing the tutorial, followed by a blank line, so that students have an obvious place to type in `parse_number(x)`.
+* I recommend that tutorial authors include the "busy work" in the exercise code chunk when writing the tutorial, followed by a blank line, so that students have an obvious place to type in `parse_number(x)`.

 ````
 x <- c("$1,234", "USD 3,513", "59%")